-Please use "Search" option if you have a long list of authenticated Twitter accounts.
+Please use the "Search" option if you have a long list of authenticated Twitter accounts.

 If basic settings are enough for you, name your campaign and save it.

-All your Twitter posting campaigns are saved in "Posting Campaigns" section of MY ACCOUNT.
-See our another user tutorial on how to manage your created posting campaigns.^ to the top
+All your Twitter posting campaigns are saved in the "Posting Campaigns" section of MY ACCOUNT.
+See our other user tutorial on how to manage your created posting campaigns.^ to the top